RandomKiddo/RandomKiddo.github.io/photography.md

   textColor: '#fff'
 })</script>

 The landing page for my photography!
 (Sorry in advance if this page loads slowly; The photo files are big, and I didn't want to reduce their quality).
-For astrophotography not relating to DSLR cameras, see the <a href="/astrophotography/index.html">Astrophotography page</a>.
+For astrophotography relating to DSOs, see the <a href="/astrophotography/index.html">Astrophotography page</a>.

 This page contains my "critics picks" (a.k.a. the photos I thought were the best and have a lot of diversity).
 There are other special landing pages containing more photos from specific trips.
 The page to access these landing pages is currently *under construction*.